saucelabs/sauce-docs/docs/error-reporting/advanced/platform-overview.md

 <img src={useBaseUrl('/img/error-reporting/5e601cbe14c0b.png')} alt="activity summary" />

-On the left, you will find gathered metadata and automated analysis statistics, along with controls to define sorting order, filters, etc. On the right, you will see the time range for each fault group, along with a color box indicating activity.
+On the left, you find gathered metadata and automated analysis statistics, along with controls to define sorting order, filters, etc. On the right, you see the time range for each fault group, along with a color box indicating activity.
 Groups with darker colors have experienced more faults than those without.

 <img src={useBaseUrl('/img/error-reporting/5e601cbf6efe5.png')} alt="activity summary details" />

 More detailed information about each group can be viewed by clicking on **View Details**.
 This page shows specific instances of the fault, with the option to graph these instances on a jitter plot, line graph (number of instances over time), or a time-based heat map.

 The left pop-out menu shows metadata statistics associated with the group, and the right pop-out menu shows the first and last occurrence, added classifiers, and the faulted thread's stack trace (if available).
 Snapshot instances for each group are listed below the graph.
-You will notice a small icon on the right of each listing.
-Clicking on this icon will copy the command to download the corresponding snapshot.
+You can notice a small icon on the right of each listing.
+Clicking on this icon, copy the command to download the corresponding snapshot.

 ## Terminal UI